 Applicants are encouraged to file their admissions application as early as possible.
 Completed applications and all supporting and requested documents must be received by the deadline.
-For application deadline dates, refer to the Admissions and Records webpage at www.windward.hawaii.edu/admissions-records.
+For application deadline dates, refer to the Admissions and Records webpage at https://windward.hawaii.edu/admissions_records/index.php will be made prior to enrollment.
+Applicants may be required to provide documentation to verify residency status.
+Once classified as a nonresident, a student continues to be so classified during his/her term at the college until he/she can present clear and convincing evidence to the residency officer that proves otherwise.
+This request must be submitted prior to the start of the term of the change.